moyix/csaw23_nervcenter/NOTES.md

 # TODO

-- Check w/ CSAW infra people to make sure this port setup is ok
-- Add administrator menu with some goodies (including flag) [MOSTLY DONE]
 - Playtest.
 Too hard?
 Too easy?
+[IN PROGRESS]

+# Done

+- Finish and test byte extension variant of the chal [NOT DOING]
+- Check w/ CSAW infra people to make sure this port setup is ok [DONE]
+- Add administrator menu with some goodies (including flag) [DONE]
 - Fuzz, tests, everything you can think of.
 This thing is a LOT of C code...
-[IN PROGRESS]
-- Finish and test byte extension variant of the chal

-# Done
+[DONE]
 - Bling up that UI [DONE]
 - Consider other functionality for client thread, like actually reading the OOB data (allows bits to be cleared instead of just set) [DONE]
 - Test the multi-bit vs the sequential solver